sanskrit-coders/sanskrit-coders.github.io/content/input/keyman_pre_vedic/_index.md

 Pre-Vedic Sanskrit Devanagari Phonetic (ITRANS) keyboard is Sanskrit devanAgarI input method by a modified version of ITRANS and Harvard-Kyoto transliteration systems with the following special features:

-- added support for reconstructed vedic pronunciation ai=ए, Ai=ऐ, au=ओ, Au=औ.
+- reliance on reconstructed vedic pronunciation ai=ए, Ai=ऐ, au=ओ, Au=औ.
+- emphasis on the udAtta accent instead of svarita.
 - allow input of hrasva ऎ and ऒ.

 You can use all the standard ITRANS key sequences plus key sequences such as the below.